PPI, DPI & Image Resolution

 DPI

 DPI (dots per inch) refers to the resolution value of a physical printer.
 In other words, it’s the number of ink dots on a printed piece.
 DPI primarily concerns the print format, not digital.
-Printers reproduce an image with tiny dots, and the number of dots per inch affects the amount of detail and overall and the quality of the print.
+Printers reproduce an image with tiny dots, and the number of dots per inch affects the amount of detail and overall quality of the print.

 Web Graphics